kmesh-net/kmesh/docs/proposal/ebpf-observability.md

 As designed in [observability](https://github.com/kmesh-net/kmesh/blob/main/docs/proposal/observability.md), the following information needs to be reported in eBPF:

-logs:
+**access logs:**

 When a connection is closed, the following informations about the connection need reported: duration, sent_bytes, received bytes, whether the connection is set up successfully, and the close time.

-metrics:
+**metrics:**

-Counts the number of connections established between a pair of IP addresses, number of connections closed, sent_bytes, received bytes, and number of connection establishment failures.
+Counts the number of connections established between a pair of IP, number of connections closed, sent_bytes, received bytes, and number of connection establishment failures.

 ### Design Details